anastar5858/vista_task/README.md

 - A more compact & comprehensive process for handling server status and unavailability errors.
 - Settle on an even more modern design driven by client desires.
 - Involving DevOps pipeline to automate tests upon every build (CI/CD).
-- User INput Sanitation against XSS attacks
+- User INput Sanitation against XSS attacks.
+- Solve the demos details tag element problem (does not show instructions for details tag).

 ---